Pratiknarola/safesenora/README.md

   </p>

-SafeSenora is a cross platform app built on <a href="https://flutter.dev/docs">Flutter</a> from a single codebase.
+SafeSenora is a cross platform app built on <a href="https://flutter.dev/docs">Flutter</a> from a single dart codebase.

 SafeSenora means to Safe Women in case of doubtful or any emergency situation .